rodolfoap/jdocdb/README.md

 	fmt.Println("IDs for Has Long Name Or Beak:", animalIDs)

 	/*
 		Making a single aggregation, example: SELECT ...
-SUM(*) AS sum */
+SUM(*) AS sum WHERE...
+	*/
 	sum := 0
 	animals = db.SelectWhereAggreg(Animal{}, hasLongNameOrBeak, &sum, func(id string, a Animal) { sum += a.Legs })